“‘Snowplough parents’ do everything to clear the way and make life easy for kids – better to give them a shovel and teach them to do it themselves.”

 The analogy of the snowplough comes from the argument is that it’s better to give the child the shovel to clear the path themselves, rather than having the parent to do it for them.
 By doing it then they will be more capable and prepared to do it for themselves on the day when the parent isn’t there or isn’t able to do it for them.
 Such as the first time they’re home alone and need to cook their first meal, or driving to work for the first time and there’s no one in the passenger seat to grab the wheel for them.
 It’s hard to argue with because there’s few, if any, examples of something that can be learnt on behalf of someone else and these are essential life skills that these children need to learn in order to be ready for adulthood.

-Snowplough parenting is very much a multi-national phenomenon that has struck the western world, where welfare systems and society allows parents to be assured of their own wellbeing to dedicate to their parents.
+Snowplough parenting is very much a multi-national phenomenon that has struck the western world, where welfare systems and society allows parents to be assured of their own well-being to dedicate to their parents.
 Holly Schriffrin, a psychology professor at The University of Mary Washington in Virginia told the Boston Globe that “Parents need to understand they’re not giving their children a chance to develop competency, a feeling of pride and well-being” and that “Children are not developing the skills they need to become fully functioning adults”.
-The full article can be found here.

 Competency is a big part of it.
 Whilst independent living is a large part of the support that a child receives, it contains a large range of tasks, duties and activities that need to be done in the earlier years that become mandatory as we grow up.
 How easy is to ask a parent, partner, flat mate or colleague to put the kettle on than to get up and do it ourselves?
 It’s a simple comparison, but imagine that’s done for you from the very first drink … when the day comes you’re in the office alone, you’re not going to know what to do.